Dog food allergy tests: Do they work and are they worth it?

 Dogs can be allergic to nearly any protein in their food.
 Three common food allergies in pets include beef, dairy, and chicken allergies; however, dogs can be allergic to any plant or animal protein to which they have had previous exposure.
 Therefore, a food trial requires feeding a diet that doesn’t contain any proteins that could potentially trigger an allergic reaction.

 Food trials are typically performed using a hydrolyzed protein diet.
 The proteins in these diets are broken down into fragments that are too small to trigger an immune reaction.
-The most common diets used in food trials are Hills Prescription Diet z/d Skin/Food Sensitivities Dog Food (opens in new tab) and Royal Canin Hydrolyzed Protein HP Dog Food (opens in new tab).
-These diets can be purchased at veterinary clinics, pet stores, or online, but both will require a prescription from your veterinarian.
+The most common diets used in food trials are Hills Prescription Diet z/d Skin/Food Sensitivities Dog Food and Royal Canin Hydrolyzed Protein HP Dog Food.
+These diets can be purchased at vet clinics, pet stores, or online, but both will require a prescription from your vet.

 How much does a dog food allergy test cost?